CPEN321-community/CommUnity/README.md

 # Technology Stack

-Community consiste of an Android frontend (Java), Node.js backend, and MySql database.
+Community consists of an Android frontend (Java), Node.js backend, and MySql database.
 Community will be hosted through AWS.